Can we choose our racial identities? Should we?

 What makes a lot of people uncomfortable about racial identity as a social construct is the possibility if we accept this idea, society will make the illogical leap to the claim that racism doesn’t exist.
 This is why so many journalists and critics contend that race is biological—without realizing this is precisely the argument made by racists for state-sanctioned segregation, eugenics and genocide.

-We all wanted to play armchair psychologist to Dolezel, but there is something wonderful about a white woman wanting to be black.
 Moreover, while we all seemed eager to play the armchair psychologist to Dolezel, there is something extraordinarily wonderful about a white woman wanting to become black.

 And why wouldn’t she?
 Most of America’s strong, successful, and beautiful women are black women who we know by first name alone: Oprah, Beyoncé, Serena.
 Our first lady, Michelle Obama, is a national treasure.
 For decades, our feminist foremothers have told us that “black is beautiful.”
 What does it mean when a white woman not only believes this, but lives it?
 Gives up her “privilege”—her job, her family and credibility—to live as a black woman?